TEXT-S&P speculative grade composite spread narrows

-Oct 17 - Standard & Poor's investment-grade composite spread tightened by 6
+Oct 19 - Standard & Poor's investment-grade composite spread widened by 4

-spread tightened by 6 bps to 603 bps.
-By rating, the 'AA' spread tightened by 7
+spread tightened by 4 bps to 590 bps.
+By rating, the 'AA' spread widened by 3

-bps, the 'B' spread tightened by 7 bps to 624 bps, and the 'CCC' spread
+'B' spread tightened by 4 bps to 611 bps, and the 'CCC' spread tightened by 4

 The investment-grade and speculative-grade spreads are both down from their